stock trader vs stock broker: What's the difference?

 Stock traders buy and sell stocks on their behalf, while stock brokers are licensed professionals who help others buy and sell stocks.

-You might wonder “Both professions buy and sell stocks, so what’s the difference?
+You might wonder ” Both Stock traders and stock brokers buy and sell stocks, so what’s the difference?

 What Do Traders and Brokers Do?

-Stock traders and brokers are an essential part of the financial ecosystem, and their contributions help to ensure the continued success of the stock market.
+Stock traders and stock brokers are an essential part of the financial ecosystem, and their contributions help to ensure the continued success of the stock market.

-Brokers serve as intermediaries connecting traders to the market, they are also seen as sales agents.
+The stock brokers serve as intermediaries connecting traders to the market, they are also seen as sales agents.
 Their role involves gathering market orders from traders and carrying out the execution on the market.
-Therefore, whenever a trader intends to buy or sell a financial instrument, such as stocks, currencies, or futures contracts, they must engage a broker to facilitate the transaction.

-Traders, on the other hand, tend to work for a large investment management firm, an exchange, or a bank, and they buy and sell securities on behalf of the assets managed by that firm.
+Stock traders, on the other hand, tend to work for a large investment management firm, an exchange, or a bank, and they buy and sell securities on behalf of the assets managed by that firm.

-Difference Between a Stock Trader and Broker
+Stock Trader vs Stock Broker

-Brokers have direct contact with clients.
+Stock brokers have direct contact with clients.
 They buy and sell securities based on those clients’ wishes.
 Some may even act as financial planners for their clients, shaping a retirement plan, dealing with portfolio diversification, and advising on insurance or real estate investments if their firm offers such financial and wealth management services.

 Stock traders earn profits from successful trades and may face losses when their trades go sour.
 Stock brokers are compensated through commissions, fees, or a percentage of the assets under management.